 0%

-7-week Refund Sample: If a student withdraws from a 7-week course during the second week, the student will be refunded 60% of their tuition paid excluding the application fee and program fee.
-The refund amount would be: $400 (tuition cost for one (1) credit hour course) x 60% (refund percentage) = $240 (amount refunded to the student).
+6-week Refund Sample – Standard Tuition: If a student withdraws from a 6-week course during the second week, the student will be refunded 60% of their tuition paid.
+The refund amount would breakdown to be: $400 (tuition cost for one (1) credit hour course) x 60% (refund percentage) = $240 (amount refunded to the student).
 This refund is mailed to the student within thirty (30) calendar days from the date of withdrawal.

-7-week Military Discount Refund Sample: If a military student withdraws from a 7-week course during the second week, the student will be refunded 60% of their tuition paid excluding the application fee and program fee.
+6-week Refund Sample – Military Discount: If a military student withdraws from a 7-week course during the second week, the student will be refunded 60% of their tuition paid.
 The refund amount would be: $360 (tuition cost for one (1) credit hour course) x 60% (refund percentage) = $216 (amount refunded to the student).
 This refund is mailed to the student within thirty (30) calendar days from the date of withdrawal.

 Length of Term

-Percentage of Tuition Returned to the Student Minus the Application Fee and/or Program Fee AFTER
+Percentage of Tuition Returned to the Student Based Upon the Week of Withdrawal

 12 weeks - 1st week